Salt Lake-Moanalua Public Library

 cartoon animals reading a book

-Please join us Thursday mornings for stories, songs & crafts!
+Please join us for stories, songs & crafts!
+The new storytime series will happen every 1st and 3rd Saturday of each month.

 Best suited for 2 – 5 year olds.